 B&I is structured as a partnership and is a fairly large Nigerian firm, presently comprising about 80 solicitors.
 We undertake work for public and private companies, governments, Nigerian and foreign investors, financial institutions, foreign law firms and international consultancy firms.
 Our lawyers are often called upon to serve as resource persons at local and international seminars/workshops and as public and private sector office holders and advisers.
-We are consistently ranked tier one in The Legal 500 and are ranked in the top three in Nigeria, in areas of Capital Markets, Securities, Mergers & Acquisitions, Corporate Finance & Restructuring, Project Finance, Foreign Investment & Divestment, Shipping, Aviation & International Trade, Energy & Natural Resources and Intellectual Property.
+We are consistently ranked tier one in The Legal 500 and are ranked in the top three in Nigeria, in areas of Capital Markets, Securities, Mergers & Acquisitions, Corporate Finance & Restructuring, Project Finance, Foreign www.banwo-ighodalo.com

+Investment & Divestment, Shipping, Aviation & International Trade, Energy & Natural Resources and Intellectual Property.
 We also have a tested and dependable track record in Commercial Litigation.
-We are also Chambers and Partners Nigeria - Law Firm of the Year (Chambers Winner Africa 2022).